amirsojoodi/AHS_Bash/README.md

 ### AHS_shell
-A simple Ubuntu shell.
+A simple Linux shell.
 Local and Remote.